chinmaygandi/Resume/README.md

 **Senior Software Engineer**
 **Aug 2020 - Aug 2022**
 ```
-Adapted to organizational needs by assuming diverse roles such as software engineer, data engineer, QA etc
+Adapted to organizational needs by assuming diverse roles such as software engineer, data engineer, QA engineer etc

 My contribution to :

+[Data migration team]
+• Performed data cleaning, pre-analysis, validation by writing SQL procedures, queries in MS SQL for 600K+ records
+• Developed ETL (SSIS) pipelines/packages (kingswaysoft) for migration of 600K+ records from legacy applications to CRM via intermediate RDBMS (MSSQL) strategy
+• Created ETL pipelines on Azure Data Factory and achieved performance optimization resulting in 90% decrease in time consumption
+• Maintained checklists, followed individual country compliances to make sure that there is no miss during pre-migration, migration and post migration
+• Automated smoke testing in CRM by developing utility using selenium,.NET, C# etc. resulting in testing time reduction from 6 hours to 1 hour
+• Received exclusive appreciation certificate for effective and optimized data migration from client
+• Contributed to the team's success in winning LTI's GoMx Ninja award for FY2021-Q4

-[Support team]
+[Development team]
-• Resolved 100 + user issues in CRM across various regions quickly and effectively without breaching SLAs
-• Handled P1/P2 issues and other critical challenges on the fly while coordinating with client and other vendors across the project
-• Analyzed, presented detailed root cause and provided solution for every single technical issue
+• Designed various functionalities in CRM/Power Platform using low code approach via Power Automate
+• Developed and unit tested multiple user stories in CRM D365 by writing JavaScript’s, plugins, business rules, workflows etc.
+• Created Azure App functions, ASB queues in Azure for synchronous integration of CRM with 3rd party system
+• Implemented various CRM workarounds/solutions for functionalities specific to security roles, compliances etc.
+• Handled solution deployment via CI/CD pipeline in Azure DevOps
+• Developed automation tool using selenium, C#, .NET for updating ServiceNow tickets daily resulting in 75% time reduction

 [Hypercare team]
 • Contributed as a team lead for a pilot support team (hypercare) for more than 70 countries and 5000+ users for all Dyanmics 365 applications
 • Successfully handled country rollouts, go live activities for multiple CRM D365 enviornments - Asia Pacific, Europe, North America
 • Maintained, tracked, recorded, resolved each and every customer issue with no SLA breaches and detailed RRCA
 • Presented dashboards to stakeholders showing overall nature of tickets in regular intervals during hypercare support

-[Data migration team]
-• Performed data cleaning, pre-analysis, validation by writing SQL procedures, queries in MS SQL for 600K+ records
-• Developed ETL SSIS pipelines (kingswaysoft) for migration of 600K+ records from legacy applications to CRM via intermediate RDBMS strategy
-• Migrated data and achieved performance optimization resulting in 90% decrease in time consumption by creating ETL pipelines on Azure Data Factory
-• Maintained checklists, followed individual country compliances to make sure that there is no miss during pre-migration, migration and post migration
-• Automated smoke testing in CRM by developing utilities from scratch using selenium drivers, Easy-Repro framework, C# etc
-• Received exclsuive appreciation certificate for effective and optimized data migration from client
-• Contributed to the teams success in winning LTI's GoMx Ninja award - FY2021 - Q4

-[Development team]
+[Support team]
-• Designed various functionalities in CRM/Power Platform using low code approach via Power Flow/Power Automate
-• Developed and unit tested multiple user stories in CRM D365 by writing JavaScript’s, plugins, business rules, workflows etc
-• Handled solution deployment via CI/CD pipeline in Azure DevOps
-• Created Azure App functions, ASB queues in Azure for synchronous integration of CRM with 3rd party system
-• Implemented various CRM workarounds/solutions for functionalities specific to security roles, compliances etc
+• Resolved 100+ technical issues in CRM across various regions quickly and effectively without breaching SLAs
+• Handled P1/P2 issues and other critical challenges on the fly while coordinating with client and other vendors across the project
+• Analyzed, captured detailed root cause and provided solution for each and every technical problem in CRM D365

 ```

 **L&T Infotech**